Ishkashimi language: Syntax

-The word order in Ishkashimi is SOV (Subject–object–verb), however the order can be influenced by the varieties of the information structure in the sentences.
+The word order in Ishkashimi is SOV (Subject–object–verb) like most Iranian languages, however the order can be influenced by the varieties of the information structure in the sentences.

 Vocabulary

 Borrowed words

-A significant part of Ishkashimi vocabulary contains words and syntactic structures that were borrowed from other languages, the reason behind it is a regular and close contact of Ishkashimi speakers with other languages.
+A significant part of Ishkashimi vocabulary contains words and syntactic structures that were borrowed from Persian.

 Taboo words

-Taboo words were formed and added into Ishkashimi language as a result of use of ancient epithets and of derivation of the words from other languages, often followed by the change of their meaning and pronunciation.
-Some of the taboo Ishkashimi words, which are also similarly seen as taboo in other Pamir languages, are:
+Taboo words were formed and added into Ishkashimi language as a result of use of ancient epithets and of derivation of the words from other languages, mostly from Persian, often followed by the change of their meaning and pronunciation.
+Some of the taboo Ishkashimi words, which are also similarly seen as taboo in other Pamir languages, are as follows: